-We need midwives to help Inuit women give birth in Nunavik, Quebec June through September 2023
+We need midwives to help Inuit women give birth in Nunavik, Quebec

 Locally trained Inuit and 'southern' trained midwives at the Inuulitsivik Health Center have been providing complete maternity, well-woman and well-baby care to the Inuit women of the Hudson Bay Coast since 1986.
 The WHO, ICM, CAM, NAHO, and the SOGC have identified Inuulitsivik's combined midwifery service and education program as an excellent model for aboriginal and remote communities.